top of page

 CONSERVATION

 Humans have contributed to the widespread destruction of the Red Sea's valuable ecosystems and its associated fauna through a number of acute and chronic pollutant discharges, destructive processes, and uncontrolled and unregulated development.
 These effects are more noticeable where social and traditional practices have changed with a lack of infrastructure, finances, and educational resources.
 Destructive fishing pressures and the development of a coastal industry affects reefs throughout their geographic range.
-If humans are to be the savior of these ecosystems over the coming decades, there is going to have to be a change in fishing practices, and adherence to development and guidelines and regulations, as well as integrated coastal management programs that take into account socio-economics.
+If humans are to be the savior of these ecosystems over the coming decades, there is going to have to be a change in fishing practices, and adherence to development guidelines and regulations, as well as integrated coastal management programs that take into account socio-economics.